Kanban: Empowering Productivity

 Kanban History

-Developed by Taiichi Ōno father of the kanban cards system.
-Industrial engineer at Toyota who incorporated it into Toyota’s Lean Manufacturing in order to improve manufacturing efficiency.
-Toyota workers used a Kanban card to signal each steps within the manufacturing process.
+Developed by Taiichi Ōno, the father of the kanban cards system.
+Industrial engineer at Toyota who incorporated it into Toyota’s Lean Manufacturing to improve manufacturing efficiency.
+Toyota workers used a Kanban card to signal each step within the manufacturing process.

 The system is very easy to adapt to various areas of your business and projects.